 Hungry for God – How to Experience Holy Spirit Baptism

 Today, ‘You Da Man.’
 Our second lesson was titled ‘Fill Er Up.’
-We are not to be drunk with wine and things of excess, but we are to be filled with the Spirit (Eph 5:18-21).
-We can be drunk or filled with lust or anger or greed or laziness or with being a gluten, etc. We allow other things to fill us, and we lose our fire for God.
+We are not to be drunk with wine and things of excess but filled with the Spirit (Eph 5:18-21).
+We can be drunk or filled with lust or anger or greed or laziness or with being a gluten, etc. We allow other things to fill us and lose our fire for God.

-The antidote is to be filled with the Spirit.
-We saw that ‘be filled with the Spirit is an imperative command in the passive voice.
-This means we are the receivers of the command.
-We must put ourselves in a position to be filled.
+The antidote is the filling of with the Spirit.
+We saw that “filled with the Spirit” is an imperative command in the passive voice.
+This command means we are the receivers of the command.
+We must put ourselves in a position to receive filling.
 We ask the Lord to ‘Fill Er Up.’

 Acts 2:4 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.